peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 #### Examples

 The following example converts a MeshBuffer object to three.js buffer geometries (and thus serves as a bridge between this library and three.js).
+Pass the return value to the <code>THREE.Mesh</code>, <code>THREE.LineSegments</code>, or <code>THREE.Points</code> constructor to generate the appropriate kind of shape object depending on the MeshBuffer's primitive type.
 This example requires the three.js library.

     function toBufferGeometry(mesh) {
     var p=mesh.getAttribute("POSITION")